Short-Term Business Loans: Are They Right for Your Company?

 For example, if you had attracted investors but they will only provide you with cash after two years, you might need a loan to bridge the gap.
-If this were the case, you may want a loan that matures in two years, when you’re expecting a large influx of cash.
+If this were the case, you may want to take out a business loan that matures in two years, when you’re expecting a large influx of cash.

 In this instance, having a loan will give you the funds you need until your investors’ money is available.
 In the event your loan wasn’t due for another year after your investor’s money kicked in, you could be paying interest on money you don’t need.